 Now is the perfect time to experiment with all the upcoming trends!
-Pick your favorite and drop by one of our stores to choose your perfect match!
+Pick your favorite and drop by our Miami jewelry store to choose your perfect match!

 The richest, deepest, most magnificent red stone – the ruby!
 These gorgeous stones have had a long history, and they continue to enchant us.

 From India’s king of the gems to Dorothy’s red slippers, here are some fun facts about rubies:

 Rubies History, Beliefs and Usage

 - Rubies were most likely discovered in India, about 2000 years ago.
 “Ratnaraj,” the Sanskrit name for this stone is translated to something like “king of the gems.”
 The name we use today, ruby, comes from the Latin word for red, “rubeus,” “rubens,” or “ruber.”

 - Only 4 gemstones are a part of the Precious Gem category in gemology, and ruby is one of them!
 The other three are diamonds, sapphires, and emeralds.